shivamkhanna08/Covid-Analysis/README.md

-# Covid-Analysis of data as of August 3, 2021
+# Covid-Analysis of data as on August 3, 2021